-Applications can be mailed to Congressman Stanton’s office or e-mailed to AZ09ServiceAcademies@mail.house.gov.
-All documents must be placed in one sealed envelope and arrive in our office by 5 p.m. on October 29, 2021.
+Applications should be e-mailed in a single PDF to AZ04.ServiceAcademies@mail.house.gov.
+All documents must be received by our office by 5 p.m. on October 13, 2023.

-- Applicants who submit a completed nomination file will be scheduled for an interview on November 13, 2021.
-You must be available on that date to interview.
-Please note that due to COVID-19, all interviews will be conducted virtually.
+Applicants who submit a completed nomination file will be scheduled for an interview on Saturday, November 4, 2023.
+You must be available to interview on that date.

 Note: In addition to submitting a packet to our office, it is your responsibility to complete and submit an application to the academy or academies by their listed deadline.
 This is a distinct process from receiving a nomination from our office.